jgordon/axioms/axioms/14 Space.md

 capture an ontology of space that underlies how we talk about it in everyday life, not how it is formalized in science.

-Now we can define a rectangle as a quadrilateral whose vertices are all right angles.
+We define a rectangle as a quadrilateral whose vertices are all right angles.

 ```
 (forall (p)